dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 ## Install CSM Authorization

 **Steps**
-1. Run `git clone -b v1.3.0 https://github.com/dell/helm-charts` to clone the git repository.
+1. Run `git clone https://github.com/dell/helm-charts.git` to clone the git repository.

 2. Ensure that you have created a namespace where you want to install CSM Authorization.
 You can run `kubectl create namespace authorization` to create a new one.